Sunday, June 18, 2023

 After school, Olivia came home and flung a detention notice on the kitchen counter.

-“So, I broke the bathroom window by slamming the door and knocked over the chemistry lab table,” Olivia laughed.
+“So, I broke the bathroom window by slamming the door and knocked over the chemistry lab table,” Olivia said with a laugh.
 “I didn’t mean to break anything.
 I was just showing my power to everyone around me.
 Mom and Dad won’t care.”

 Since no one else was home, Olivia walked into the backyard alone to eat some more apples and abruptly noticed a scantily dressed woman that crawled in the mysterious tree.
 She sang along with the player piano.